guoqiao/auto-pep8-commit/README.md

 ## Why
 One day, your team decide to follow PEP8 code style for Python.
-You run `flake8`, and discover thousands of errors.
+You run `pycodestyle`, and discover thousands of errors.
 It's not possible to do it manually, in limited time frame.

 An example in my project: